Reach For The Stars: 10 must-listen covers of David Bowie songs

 We’ll see you in the comments…

 Believe it or not, Finnish melo-death metallers Children Of Bodom felt thrillingly cutting-edge back in 1999.
-Still as cutting as the reaper’s scythe, long before overfamiliarity dulled their razorblade impact, this serrated second album found the Espoo maniacs in delightfully bloodthirsty form.
+As cutting as the reaper’s scythe, this serrated second album found the Espoo maniacs in delightfully bloodthirsty form.
 From the rabid gallop of Warheart through the faux-orchestral shred of Silent Night, Bodom Night to Black Widow’s bonkers crossover attack, it’d still draw blood today…

 There’s a clue in that album title.
 Having gotten pent up making a name for themselves with 1995’s self-titled sophomore LP and 1998 classic The Elephant Riders, Maryland groove-rockers Clutch needed to unwind.
 Album four feels like a living chronicle of that process.
 A loose, experimental, often unapologetically jazzy change of pace, it’s certainly not for everyone.
 As a mark of their slipshod evolution, however, it utterly fascinates.